 A comfortable place for students with disabilities.

 Access Services helps students blend what they know about themselves with appropriate accommodations to reduce barriers to learning.
 We strive to create an environment that empowers and supports students to reach their academic goals.

 The college has a long history of serving students with a wide variety of disabilities, working to ensure each student has the reasonable accommodations and services they need to enjoy academic success.
 We can provide assistance on our main campus and at all of our regional locations.

-To request disability support services, you are encouraged to make an appointment with the Manager of Access Services to discuss accommodations.
+Once you have submitted your application, make an appointment with the Manager of Access Services to discuss accommodations.
 Appointments can be scheduled by clicking the link below or calling 608-785-9524.

 Western Technical College strives to provide equal access to communication and information for students who are deaf/hard of hearing.